AQM: A Refresh of the Abstract Qubit Model for Quantum Computing Co-design

-\paragraph{{\bf Relaxing connectivity:} The qubits needs to be connected.} For a QC system supporting a universal gate set applicable up to $n$ qubits, a prerequisite for using these qubits in general QC algorithms is that any subset of $n$ qubits must be capable of performing gates from the universal set.
+\paragraph{{\bf c.
+Relaxing the connectivity requirement:} The qubits need to be connected.} For a QC system supporting a universal gate set applicable up to $n$ qubits, a prerequisite for using these qubits in general QC algorithms is that any subset of $n$ qubits must be capable of performing gates from the universal set.
 Note that all-to-all connectivity is not necessary.
-For example, if the universal gate set contains CNOT, Hadamard, phase and $\pi/8$ gate~\cite{nielsen_chuang_2010}, this is equivalent to requiring that all qubits can perform the Hadamard, phase and $\pi/8$ gates, and any two qubits can find a path between in their connection graph.
+For example, if the universal gate set contains CNOT, Hadamard, Phase, and $\pi/8$ gate~\cite{nielsen_chuang_2010}, this is equivalent to requiring that all qubits can perform the Hadamard, phase and $\pi/8$ gates, and any two qubits can find a path in their connection graph.
 Even if two qubits are not directly connected, a CNOT gate between them can be implemented using SWAP gates along the path, decomposable into three CNOTs.
 This less stringent connectivity requirement incurs additional costs compared to all-to-all connectivity.

-In the new paradigm of distributed QC models, the ``connection'' between the two qubits we discussed above is not necessarily made of physical contacts, or direct coupling between two physical qubits.
+In the new paradigm of distributed QC models, the ``connection'' between the two qubits we discussed above is not necessarily a direct coupling between two physical qubits.
 Instead, quantum communication between two physically remote qubits enables remote gate operations~\cite{Cuomo2020, Cacciapuoti2020}, which relies on a reliable channel to transmit flying qubits from one end to the other, or a reliable source of entangled resource states (like Bell states) to be used for gate teleportation~\cite{Gottesman_1999, Huang2004, Wan2019, Chou2018, nielsen_chuang_2010}.
 This should also comply with DiVincezo's criteria for quantum communication (criteria~6 and~7, see Sec.~\ref{subsec:physical}).

-\paragraph{{\bf Relaxing coherence:} The qubit should have finite but long enough coherence time.} 1. relaxing to the coherence time enough for gate operation, 2. using QEC to extend logical qubit coherence.